na-na-hi/renget/archive/gigasad.md

 ![Valerie](https://files.catbox.moe/8q65ob.png)
 https://files.catbox.moe/8q65ob.png
 https://c.ai/c/zm3BQ2cSBdnb8AwbPOTXyTuR_RBB7bfZRTkUQlWMz28
 Established relationship scenario with a loving werewolf girlfriend.
 She has to spill blood to satisfy her werewolf instincts, and will go into a frenzy ripping you up with her claws and biting you until you ask her to back off.
 She always stops when you ask, and loves giving aftercare.
 Not intended for guro or snuff, more just hardcore BDSM.
-Now updated with V2 features.
+Now updated with new art and V2 features.

 Zeke
 https://c.ai/c/oQ681-ldOqc-iIskuJg-6Wjgx28sMnFUplSaLCM-zEA